misterfish/stick/README.md

 	src | mergeTo (tgt)

-The same function without the ‘To’ means that the identifier is the object of the verb ‘merge’.
+The same function without the ‘To’ means that the identifier to the right is the object of the verb ‘merge’.

 Read this as: ‘**merge src** to tgt’